 - Administration of previous city-funded programs

 - A plan for effective promotion and publicity that is an integral component of the proposed project

 - Evidence of how the proposed project fulfills the stated mission(s) and long-range goals of the organization(s)

 - Qualifications of project director(s)

-- How well directions are followed when completing an application directly relates to administrative ability.
 Applications that are not prepared according to stated guidelines will be assessed a 10-point penalty.

 Links to other Annual Funding Information

 Contact the OCA for an application or use the below-listed resources, including the online form, to apply.
 Applications in a suitable format for persons with disabilities are available upon request.